We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The uni knot can sort of be considered the “grown up” improved clinch knot.
 The tying mechanics are very similar, but one slight variation in the steps ramps up strength significantly.
 Whereas an improved clinch tightens down directly on top of the hook or lure eye, the coils in a uni knot tighten around the main line first and then slide down and jam against the eye.
 It seems like a minor difference, but it’s a big one.

-4. How to Tie a Hook on With a Non-Slip Mono Loop
+4. How to Tie a Fishing Hook on With a Non-Slip Mono Loop

 - Use With: Monofilament, Fluorocarbon